 Property types and architectural styles are useful categories for analyzing general types of historic resources commonly found within historic districts.
 The inventory of historic properties (Appendix C of the local historic district application) provides a list of the specific property types and architectural styles found within the historic district.
-The following analysis sets forth typical character-defining features of property types and architectural styles.
+The following analysis sets forth typical character-defining features of property types and architectural styles that are within the period of significance from 1928 to 1946.
 Note that many examples of historic resources do not strictly fit any property type or architectural style classification.
 Similarly, a typical example of a property type or architectural style may exhibit some of the character-defining features below, but not all.
 Other examples of historic resources may combine eclectic elements from several property types or architectural styles.
 This analysis of property types and architectural styles seeks to find commonalities among general trends, though the inventory of resources within a historic district inevitably will include exceptions.

 Property type designation is primarily based upon the function intended for the building at the time of its construction.
 Because form follows function, properties that share a use-type often share similarities in floor plan, roof form, size, and scale.
 Similar property types often are clustered together due to a variety of factors influencing development, including proximity to transportation, property values, desire for visibility versus desire for privacy, and convenience.
 Property Type Classifications are based on a combination of the resource's original use or function, stylistic influences, and form/plan type.
 Although this system works well for the majority of the identified resources, some properties are unique and may not fall under a single standard property type classification.
-Standard definitions for property types are set forth by the National Park Service in Bulletin No. 16a, How to Complete the National Register Registration Form.
+Standard classifications for architectural forms and styles are set forth by the National Park Service in Bulletin No. 16a, How to Complete the National Register Registration Form.